JustinGOSSES/predictatops/README.md

 - (o) Figure out what wells can be used based on presence or lack of tops and well curves
 - (m) Load LAS files & restrict based on presence of tops and well curves
 - (m) Create train/test split (need to do before features due to using neighboring wells in feature creation)
 - (m) Find K nearest neighbors for each well.
+Creates features based on neighbor relationships.
 - (m) Create features
 - (m) Deal with imbalanced class distribution
 - (m) Machine learning 1: Model training